Salmon Fishing In Michigan: A Complete Guide

 Local anglers and guides will know where these areas are and will cast lures or plunk baits out in the lake.
 Some will also use baits under a slip float.
 Pier fishing and river mouths are often the hot spots.

-For more detailed info on Lake Michigan fishing for all species including salmon check out: Lake Michigan Fishing: 3 Top Guides Tell You How And Where.
+For more detailed info on Lake Michigan fishing for all species, check out: Lake Michigan Fishing: 3 Top Guides Tell You How And Where.

 Eli from SBS Outdoors Action with a nice lure caught Michigan King Salmon.

-Lure fishing for Michigan Salmon is common on the lake, also at river mouths, and when the salmon are in the river.
+Lure fishing is common on the lake, also at river mouths, and when the salmon are in the river.
 Salmon will hit lures at any time and anywhere.

-Out in the lake and when the salmon first enter the river they are hitting lures because they are feeding.
+Out in the lake and when the salmon first enter the rivers, they are hitting lures because they are feeding.

-Once the salmon are in the river for 24 hours or more and their focus turns to just getting up the river and spawning.
+Once the salmon have been in the river for 24 hours or more, their focus turns to getting up the river and spawning.

-When this happens, the salmon will hit lures out of aggression, or out of habit, or instinct, and some will also hit a lure because it’s in their spawning territory and they don’t want other baitfish to interfere with the spawning process or take the eggs the females drop into the spawning beds.
+When this happens, the salmon will hit lures out of aggression, habit, or instinct, and some will also hit a lure because it’s in their spawning territory.

 There are many salmon guides in the rivers that will use lures due to their effectiveness and because of the hard hits and the excitement it provides their clients.

-Lures also work best for trolling in the lake, for back trolling in the rivers, and also from the shore, whether that shore is the bank of the river, or the beaches and shoreline of the lakes.
+Lures also work for trolling in the lake, for back trolling in the rivers, and also from the shore, whether that shore is the bank of the river, the beaches, or the shoreline of the lake.

 Best Types Of Lures For Salmon